 Long-term debt is an appropriate funding source for certain types of projects, while short-term debt and current revenues should be used for assets with short useful lifespans.
-The Town will strive to maintain three percent of the general fund operating budget, net of debt, on capital investment allocations.
+The Town will strive to maintain three percent of the general fund operating budget, net of debt, on capital investment allocations with any excess going into the capital stabilization fund.
 Funding shall be derived from a combination of property taxes and the general and capital stabilization funds.